3mdeb/news-and-ideas/blog/content/post/2021-02-23-OSF_vs_OCP_OSF.md

 1. Chip Initialization and Integration: the firmware components for the initial setup of the motherboard's key chips - like the chips themselves - are usually provided by the Silicon Vendors, sometimes in a binary-only form *(without the* *source code)* like Intel FSP and later AMD AGESA.
-Some binary-only components, depending on their complexity, could be reverse-engineered by us at [3mdeb][7] to create a higher quality opensource replacement with less bugs and more features.
+We at [3mdeb][7] can audit the source code either available publicly or accessible to us thanks to our NDAs & close cooperative relationships with Silicon Vendors like Intel and AMD.
+When the sources aren't available, we can reverse-engineer a binary-only component to create a higher quality open-source replacement with fewer bugs and more features, or isolate from its' vulnerabilities & shortcomings with technology like [D-RTM][8] (Dynamic Root of Trust for Measurement) that we are [highly-experienced][9] with.

 2. Board Customization: in addition to the chip initialization, there should be a board-specific setup for the things like GPIO, PCIe bifurcation and BMC